 Avoid: Greatly appreciated

 The sentiment here is good.
-Showing appreciation for people’s time and expertise is an excellent way to strengthen a working relationship as most people like to feel valued (who doesn't love that?).
+Showing appreciation for people’s time and expertise is an excellent way to strengthen a working relationship, as most people like to feel valued (who doesn’t love that?).
 But for many audiences, this is a too-formal phrase that can feel stuffy.
 Research has found that the best way to end an email is with a simple, sincere phrase.

-Try this instead: “Thanks.”
+Try saying this instead at work: “Thanks.”

 Avoid: Let’s circle back